akolza/akolza/README.md

 - 👋 Hi, I’m @akolza
 - 👀 I’m interested in majoring in Computer Science.
 I'm interested in efficiency, working with animation.
-- 🌱 I’m currently learning Python at Western Washinton University
+- 🌱 I’m currently learning Python and Java at Western Washinton University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email a.kolze@outlook.com